Saccharide/healthshare/README.md

   	input : (requester_userid, p2pFileName)
 	output : p2p file request

-  **API 12 : Adding Files to a User**
+  **API 12 : Adding Files to a User (OVERLAPPING WITH 1)**

   Status: done

-  Adds a file to the associated user i.e. patient in Ethereum/HealthShare.
+  Add a file to the associated user i.e. patient in Ethereum/HealthShare.

-	input: Ethereum address
+	input: Ethereum address, file_name
 	output: n/a

   **API 13 : Deleting a File from a User**